 With the Definitiv-Box, start-up Definitiv SE developed a mobile refrigeration system for patients whose medication must be kept cool at all times.
 Deutsche Telekom provides the M2M cards for communicating with the Internet of Things.

 Numerous Internet of Things application scenarios are based on this approach.
 For example, monitoring and tracking can be used for the early detection of possible problems with goods in transit, refrigeration systems and machine components.
 Mobile Assets Management uses software to monitor, navigate and coordinate the movements of agricultural machinery, forklifts, excavators and many other mobile objects.
 Predictive Maintenance Solutions on the other hand rely on hundreds of sensors to continuously determine the condition of equipment such as trains or production machinery.
-And an intelligent IoT-based logistics and fleet management system enables its users to optimize truck capacity utilization, fuel consumption, and much more.
+An intelligent IoT-based logistics and fleet management system enables its users to optimize truck capacity utilization, fuel consumption, and much more.